VanirDev/VariantEncumbrance/README.md

 ## License

-This module is licensed using the Creative Commons Attributions International License, any adaptations must provide both credit and indication of changes made.
+This module is licensed using the MIT License, any adaptations must provide both credit and indication of changes made.

 ## Known issue